 In the aura surrounding this work are silent conversations on paternal love, patriarchy’s effect on contemporary masculinity, queer materialism and scope for newness in conservative cultures, and nonverbal ways of expressing love.

 All the photos above are from An Ode to All the Flavours — a day-long exhibition at Whitechapel Gallery on 28th November 2024.
-Images by the artist, Laisul Hoque.
+Images by Laisul Hoque (the artist) and Fatima Yasmin.

 The event was held in partnership with Oitij-jo, with food provided by Oitij-jo Kitchen and support from the Mubarak Ali Foundation.